Preserving and Celebrating Maasai Cultural Heritage

 Facts about Maasai

+Please note that Most Maasai doubt these numbers.
 Many Maasai see the national census as government meddling and often miscount their numbers to census takers.
 Some people want to be counted ten times while others refused to be counted.

 Tanzania does not conduct census based on ethnicity, which makes it difficult to estimate Maasai living in Tanzania.